NET LETTABLE AREA SURVEY

 Step 3 – Negotiate the rental rates

 Our fieldwork and lettable are plan presentation is the best clarification of the method of measurement with your specific site.
-If your industrial portfolio spans Australia, you can have the peace of mind when negotiating rental calculations with incoming or existing tenants, knowing you have the correct area.
+If your commercial portfolio spans Australia, you can have the peace of mind when negotiating rental calculations with incoming or existing tenants, knowing you have the correct area.

 We utilise the latest surveying technology to capture our data then produce our surveys.
 Using the latest CAD software programs everything is captured and processed accurately to start producing survey plans.
 The equipment we use is state of the art, ranging from traditional total stations to 3D laser scanning or RPA (drone).
 We only use the latest software tools including AutoCAD & Revit.

 Once our plans are drafted they go through an intensive Quality Assurance process via an independent audit to ensure that what we have captured is delivered to the highest levels of accuracy possible.

 - Initial consultation to ensure we can meet your needs.